Chapter 2111: GUARDIANS; CONSERVATORSHIPS

 Upon the filing of the certified copies of the original papers and the transcript, and the payment of costs, the probate court to which the proceedings have been transferred may assign a case number and by journal entry, accept jurisdiction.
 A copy of the entry accepting jurisdiction shall be returned to the court of original jurisdiction.
 Thereupon, the probate court to which the proceedings have been transferred shall acquire jurisdiction over the guardian and the ward as though such probate court had jurisdiction and appointed the guardian in the first instance, and the jurisdiction of the probate court from which the proceedings have been transferred shall cease.

-All sales, leases, encumbrances, or liens made or created on any real estate located in Ohio by guardians for persons who are incompetent by reason of advanced age or mental or physical disability since August 17, 1919, by order of any court of this state shall not be declared invalid for the reason that such guardians for incompetents were not vested with all the statutory powers given to guardians of idiots, imbeciles, and lunatics.
-Such acts of guardians for incompetents are legal and effective.
+All sales, leases, encumbrances, or liens made or created on any real property located in this state by guardians for persons who are incompetent by reason of advanced age or mental or physical disability since August 17, 1919, by order of any court of this state shall not be declared invalid for the reason that the guardians for the incompetents were not vested with all the statutory powers given to guardians of incompetents.
+Those acts of guardians for incompetents are legal and effective.

 (a) The present address of the place of residence of the ward;